ScottSucksAtProgramming/EMScribe/docs/installation.md

 pytest
 ```

-If all tests pass, your installation is successful and you are ready to use EMScribe 2.0.
+If all tests pass, your installation is successful and you are ready to use EMScribe.

 ## Next Steps

-- [Usage](usage.md): Learn how to use EMScribe 2.0 for extracting and cleaning transcripts.
+- [Usage](usage.md): Learn how to use EMScribe for extracting and cleaning transcripts.
-- [Development](development.md): Understand the development workflow and how to contribute to EMScribe 2.0.
+- [Development](development.md): Understand the development workflow and how to contribute to EMScribe.
 - [API Reference](api_reference.md): Detailed information about the API and modules.
 - [Contributing](contributing.md): Guidelines for contributing to the project.